darionphan/obesitydata/README.md

 datasummary: an organized collection of the data that I currently have

-data: the precursor to datasummary. data is no longer in use
+datasets: the precursor to datasummary. data is no longer in use

 existing_literature: an organized collection of the papers, reports, and studies that I think are relevant